-Tracy Cameron Francis is a theatre and film director with a focus on socially conscious work.
+Tracy Cameron Francis is a first-generation Egyptian-American theatre and film director with a focus on socially conscious work.
 She also works as a producer, deviser, dramaturge and educator.
 Francis has a strong interest in new international work and sees it as an important way to build understanding between cultures and countries.
 Francis has directed and developed new plays from Syria, Uganda, Egypt, Chile,Uruguay, Japan, Iraq, Algeria, Pakistan, France and Finland.

 As a freelance director Tracy’s work has been seen in New York at HERE Arts Center, NY International Fringe Festival, Manhattan Shakespeare Project, NY Arab Comedy Festival, Center for Performance Research, Brooklyn Lyceum, PEN World Voices Festival, and others.
 Regionally with Boom Arts (Portland,OR) , and Williamstown Theatre Festival, and internationally at the Falaki Theatre (Egypt), Ubumuntu Festival (Rwanda) and LaMama Umbria ( Italy).
 She has assisted directors Josh Fox, Sam Gold, and Gia Forakis.